 If you decide to change jobs, make a detailed plan.
-What, for what, for what, and when you will do.
+What, for what, and when you will do it?
 Also, put everything in a calendar or notebook and move towards your precise goals.
 Be prepared to make adjustments and be flexible - deviations from your plan can happen, and this does not mean you need to stop doing something.
 However, some changes may be needed.

 The final decision

 Give yourself enough time and make informed decisions.
 It is better to do it well than start all these actions again in a few months.
 Your decision is the most important thing - much more than you think depends on your seriousness.
 Strength of intentions and concrete daily steps is the key to results.

 Remember, you can always change something in your life.
 Sometimes it's easy and fast.
 Sometimes, it takes time.
 And you can do it if you want to, and act.

 What approaches do HR managers use to check the reasons for leaving?
 A few types of questions